DiamondLightSource/blueapi/docs/explanations/architecture.md

 ![blueapi main components](../images/blueapi.png)

 Above are the main components of blueapi.
-The main process houses the REST API and manages the subprocess, which wraps the `RunEngine`, devices and optional connection to the downstream message broker.
+The main process houses the REST API and manages the subprocess, which wraps the `RunEngine`, devices and external connections.